ChristopherSzczyglowski/python_package_template/README.md

 following changes first:

 * **Rename the repository directory** - Change the name of the repository directory where you have cloned the local copy into to something more descriptive and representative of your project. e.g. `my_awesome_python_project` not, `python_package_template`
-* **Change the name of tha package directory** - Change the name of the top-level Python package directory which is currently at `src/python_package_template`.
+* **Change the name of the package directory** - Change the name of the top-level Python package directory which is currently at `src/python_package_template`.
 Best practice is to name this directory after your package name, e.g. `src/my_awesome_python_project`.
 * **Change all instance of `python_package_template`** In order for CI to run correctly you now need to change all mentions of `python_package_template` and replace this with your chosen package name.
 This includes modifying metadata (e.g. in `setup.py` and `setup.cfg`) and making sure all paths are correctly defined.
     * If you are using VS Code you can use the search functionality with `Ctrl + Shift + F` and search for "python_package_template" to get all hits in the directory and subdirectories.
     * **TODO** - Add shell command to automate this